Ibnuawf/Q-A-Dataset-Analyzer-for-RAG-Preparation/README.md

-# Q&A Dataset Analyzer for RAG Preparation
+# QATorch

 ## 1. Overview

-The **Q&A Dataset Analyzer** is a Python tool for comprehensive Exploratory Data Analysis (EDA) of question-answer datasets.
+The **QATorch** is a Python tool for comprehensive Exploratory Data Analysis (EDA) of question-answer datasets.
 It assesses data quality, suitability for Retrieval Augmented Generation (RAG) systems, and provides preprocessing recommendations, crucial for preparing data for AI/NLP applications.

 ## 2. Features